 Holly Brickley

 Hello!
 I’m a writer, mostly of fiction.
-My novel DEEP CUTS is out now in the US and UK/Commonwealth, and is either published or coming soon in 13 other languages.
-Deep Cuts is also being adapted into an A24 film starring Saoirse Ronan and Austin Butler.
+My novel DEEP CUTS is out now in the US and UK/Commonwealth, and is either published or coming soon in 15 other languages.
+Deep Cuts is also being adapted into an A24 film!

 I was born and raised in Hope, British Columbia, a tiny town surrounded by mountains (fun fact: they filmed the first Rambo movie there).
 At 18 I moved to the States, studying English at UC Berkeley and then getting an MFA in Fiction at Columbia University.
 Instead of putting this education to any sort of literary use, I spent the next decade running around San Francisco and New York, working in trend research and branding, and basically making a career of going out.
 I now live with my husband and two daughters in a creaky old house in Portland, Oregon, where I prefer to stay in, and write.